TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 With this in mind you can setup any combination of nodes you can imaging - or better - fitting the needs of your customer topology.

 > As a rule of thumb always connect from a lower security network into a higher security network.
 NEVER the other way around!
+And IT devices/virtual machines/PCs/Servers are much more secure than OT machines or devices.

+To bring this scenario even further, you can now create another node in a complee